PathologyDataScience/HistomicsML2/docs/data-create.rst

 Creating datasets for HistomicsML
 ===================================================

-The dataset creation docker container provides all the functionality needed to generate HistomicsML datasets including slide format conversion, superpixel segmentation, feature extraction, and dimensionality reduction.
-This page describes how to use this docker image to generate new datasets from whole-slide image collections.
+The dataset creation docker container provides all the functionality needed to create new HistomicsML datasets.
+This page describes how to use this docker image to generate new datasets from whole-slide image datasets.

+.. note:: When working with user-generated datasets you will be mounting folders from the local filesystem to be visible as volumes within the various Docker containers.
+When we refer to paths in the documentation we are careful to note whether these paths are on the local system or a mounted volume inside a container.

 .. note:: Processing time for creating datasets varies depending on hardware.
 We observed 40 minutes for superpixel segmentation (CPU) and 1.5 hours for feature extraction (GPU) on a 40X objective 66K x 76K slide with 382,225 superpixels performed on a two-CPU system equipped with two NVIDIA P100 GPUs.